 Some people develop ear pain when descending to land during a plane journey.
 It is caused by unequal pressures that develop on either side of the eardrum as the plane descends.
 Sucking sweets and gently blowing against a closed nose and mouth will usually push air into the middle ear, equalise the pressure and ease the pain.
 Some people who are prone to this problem take antihistamines or decongestants during the flight.

 Some people experience ear pain when flying in a plane.
 Usually this happens as the plane descends to land.
 The pain may get worse the lower the plane gets and can be quite severe on landing.
 The pain usually goes away soon after landing.

 The pain is caused by unequal pressure that develops between the air in the middle ear and the air outside the ear.

 The small space in the middle ear behind the eardrum is normally filled with air.
 This air space is connected to the back of the nose by a tiny channel called the Eustachian tube.
 The air on either side of the eardrum should be at the same pressure.
-As a plane descends the air pressure becomes higher nearer the ground.
+Air pressure is highest nearer the ground.
+So as a plane descends, the air pressure becomes higher.
 This pushes the eardrum inwards which can be painful.
 To relieve this, the pressure inside the middle ear has to rise quickly too.
 Air needs to travel up the Eustachian tube into the middle ear to equalise the pressure.